 North Lake Tahoe and South Lake Tahoe each have a different character, and tend to attract a different type of tourist.

 South Lake Tahoe might be considered the more touristy part of the lake.
-The largest city in this area is South Lake Tahoe, which has an abundance of bars, nightclubs and casinos.
+The largest city in this area is South Lake Tahoe, which has plenty of non-angling attractions as well as fishing and boating opportunities.

 Of course, there’s good fishing in the southern half of the lake, so don’t let that put you off.
 It’s just something to be aware of.